-Seneca Global Income & Growth Trust's (SIGT's) UKbiased value style and mid-cap exposure suffered heavily during the first quarter of 2020 as markets collapsed - its NAV fell by some 30.4%.
-However, the manager used the rout to take advantage of deep value opportunities (increasing exposure to UK equities, for example) and SIGT has benefitted as markets have rebounded - up 16.5% during Q2.
+Seneca Global Income & Growth Trust's (SIGT's) UKbiased value style and mid-cap exposure suffered heavily during the first quarter of 2020 as markets collapsed - its net asset value (NAV) fell by some 30.4%.
+However, the manager used the rout to take advantage of deep value opportunities and SIGT has benefitted as markets have rebounded - up 16.5% during the second quarter.
 The manager believes there is much more to come.

 We cannot be sure how the pandemic will unfold from here.
 SIGT's manager thinks that a v-shaped recovery is unlikely but envisages that multi-year global progress in economies and markets is possible.
 It has assessed SIGT's portfolio and concluded that most of the stocks can survive a long lockdown.
-It believes that in five years' time, most current valuations will look cheap when we are in a normalised economic environment and is therefore taking a long-term view.
+It believes that in five years' time, the current valuations of most of these will look cheap when we are in a normalised economic environment.
+It is therefore taking a long-term view